morikuni-keiichi/BA-NRSOR_F90/readme.md

 - `--at=`
 This option enables to automatically determine the values of the number of inner iterations and the relaxation parameter.
-A value for this option must be provided;
-possible values are
--- `0`: disable the automatic parameter tuning (The values of the NR-SOR inner-iteration parameters can be specified.)
+	- `--at=0`: disable the automatic parameter tuning (The values of the NR-SOR inner-iteration parameters can be specified.)
--- `1`: enable it (The values of the NR-SOR inner-iteration parameters can be automatically tuned at each restart.)
+	- `--at=1`: enable it (default) (The values of the NR-SOR inner-iteration parameters can be automatically tuned at each restart.)

 - `--nin=`: Nonnegative integer
 This option determines the